cristalhq/builq/README.md

 ## Rationale

-Often simple string representing SQL query is what we are looking for.
-But the parameters and their indexing (`$1`, `$2` etc) requires additional attention.
+The simplest way to represent SQL query is a string.
+But the query arguments and their indexing (`$1`, `$2` etc) require additional attention.
 This tiny library helps to build queries and handles parameter indexing.

 ## Features

 * Simple and easy.
 * Tested.
 * Dependency-free.

+See [GUIDE.md](https://github.com/cristalhq/builq/blob/main/GUIDE.md) for more details.

 ## Install